a5221985/tutorials/Build_Tools/Maven/maven_pom_xml.md

 	5. `system`: similar to provided but the JAR has to be provided explicitly (not looked up in repository)

 ### Dependency Version Requirement Specification ###
-1. `version` element defines the version requirement of the depencency.
+1. `version` element defines the version requirement of the dependency.
 2. Synatx:
 	1. `1.0`: "Soft" requirement on 1.0 (recommendation)
 	2. `[1.0]`: "Hard" requirement (it must be `1.0`)